 You see, I fell in love.

 Yes, I am a walking travel cliche.
-I went travelling to fulfil my own personal dreams and in the process I found someone that I want to share them with.
+I went travelling to fulfill my own personal dreams and in the process, I found someone that I want to share them with.
 And it just so happens that this someone is an Englishman who lives in Scotland.
 And that we’ve decided to make that the place where we will be together.

 “You get a strange feeling when you’re about to leave a place… like you’ll not only miss the people you love but you’ll miss the person you are now at this time and this place, because you’ll never be this way ever again.”